Himanshu40/Sorting-Algorithm/README.md

 ```

 ## Contribute
 You are freely welcome to send me a pull request regarding typo correction, bug.
-Your contribution will be highly appreciable :smile:::thumbsup:
+Your contribution will be highly appreciable :smile::sunglasses::thumbsup:

 ## Credits
 + Wikipedia